Traffic Dictator quick start with Containerlab

 Lab configs

-Download lab configs from: https://vegvisir.ie/wp-content/uploads/dist/XRd_isis_simple.tar.gz
+Download lab configs from: https://vegvisir.ie/wp-content/uploads/dist/TD_isis_simple.tar.gz

 Upload to your containerlab host and extract the archive:

-sudo tar -xvf XRd_isis_simple.tar.gz
+sudo tar -xvf TD_isis_simple.tar.gz

 Edit the file “TD_isis_simple.clab.yml” to change your XRd container image name to appropriate release (if it’s not 7.10.2).